eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 *Fast DDS Monitor Pro* can hold several views side by side within the same monitor tab.
 With the Spy pane already open, let's split it to place a chart alongside it.

-Click the **...** (three-dots) button in the Spy pane header and select **Split right**.
+Click the **...** (three-dots) button in the Spy pane header and hover over **Split right**.
-A new empty pane appears to the right of the Spy pane.
+A submenu appears listing all available pane types — select **Topic Charts** to open a Time Series Topic Chart to the right of the Spy pane.

 .. figure:: /rst/figures/screenshots/resize_pro.png
     :align: center
-    :width: 500px
+    :width: 470px

 Drag the vertical divider between the panes to resize them as needed.
-The Spy pane stays on the left while the new empty pane on the right shows a set of view type buttons - click **Topic Charts View** to open a Time Series Topic Chart there.
-The configuration panel slides in from the right.
+The configuration panel opens automatically for the newly opened chart.

 Up to six panes can be open in a single tab at the same time.